Programs & Events at the Center at Pomfret

 Tuesday, February 25, 2025 at 6:30 p.m.

 We are experiencing an exponential increase in light pollution in Connecticut, impacting birds, insects, bats, amphibians, pollinators, and plants as well as human beings.
 Additional staggering costs are wasted energy and an increase in our carbon footprint.
 Light pollution works against our efforts to create healthy habitats.
 Lecture by Craig Repasz, chair and co-founder of Lights Out Connecticut.
-Registration requested but not required.
-Free admission.
+Free.
+Join us at the Center or attend via Zoom.
+A link will be provided soon.

 Pomfret Green Team Film